sherifkandeel/vim-colors/README.md

-# Color themes for your favourite Terminal emulator and the most awesome text editor!
+# It's Color themes time!

 ##Description
 A list of my personal vim and iTerm2 color themes, currenlty there's only one vim color theme, others to be created and added in the future.